-Heart Disease Brushy Creek, TX
+Heart Disease Brushy Creek, Texas

-Arrhythmia in Brushy Creek, TX
+Arrhythmia in Brushy Creek, Texas

 Coronary Heart Disease

 Coronary heart disease: This is when the arteries harden frequently leading to potential heart attacks.
 This is because of a reduction in the oxygen that travels to the heart.

 Heart Failure: This really is referring to the heart not pumping as efficiently as it must.
 This impacts over 5 million Americans, especially individuals over 65 years of age.
 It could result in water retention, swelling and difficulty breathing.

 Heart Disease Tests in Brushy Creek, TX 78717

 There are many heart disease tests that may be performed to discover if you have heart disease.
 Your doctor will determine which tests are best for you depending on various factors including symptoms and health background.
 A preliminary physical exam will include listening to your heart with a stethoscope to check for any abnormal sounds or rhythms.
 Your blood pressure will be checked and x-rays could be taken to view the shape of the heart to check for irregularities.
 If the doctor feels you need more tests that will be determined based on the outcomes of the initial physical exam.

 Dietary Considerations: It is necessary for everyone to adhere to a heart healthy diet.
 Doing so will help decrease your risk of developing heart disease in the future.
 If you have heart disease it's even more important to eat a healthy well balanced diet.
 This will decrease bad cholesterol also known as LDL, and lower blood pressure and blood sugar levels.